JAGGANRAJ27/selenium/README.md

 ## Fun Fact 🎉

 The first automated tests were written by **Harlan Mills** in the 1960s!
 Now, we’re taking it a step further by generating detailed PDF reports so you can impress your colleagues or clients. **Automate the boring stuff, and add some fun to the process!** 🎈

+---

+Now, you can generate detailed test reports with **screenshot support**!
+Enjoy your automated web testing! 🎉